ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 # Cis-mQTL mapping protocol for placental methylome

 In this GitHub repository, you will find the protocol elaborated by the Immunogenetics Research Lab (IRLab) from the University of the Basque Country (UPV/EHU), to map placental cis-mQTLs using the command-line program FastQTL.
-On the one hand, all the commands and scripts used are available in the Readme, but be careful, you will need to custom some of them, mainly the Rscripts ejecuted from RStudio and not from command line. **Also, during the pipeline, we will be creating new directories for the outputs, but you should always work from outside of them!
-Have a look at the [diagram bellow](https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/directory_diagram.PNG).**
+On the one hand, all the commands and scripts used are available in the Readme but be careful, you will need to custom some of them, mainly the Rscripts executed from RStudio and not from the command line. **Also, during the pipeline, we will be creating new directories for the outputs, but you should always work from outside of them!
+Have a look at the [diagram below](https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/directory_diagram.PNG).**

 ![Image of the working directory](https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/directory_diagram.PNG)

-On the other hand, in the Wiki you will find each step explained in more detail.
+On the other hand, in the Wiki, you will find each step explained in more detail.
 To complete the pipeline, you need to have installed: [R and RStudio](https://rstudio-education.github.io/hopr/starting.html), [Plink1.9](https://www.cog-genomics.org/plink/1.9/) and [Plink2](https://www.cog-genomics.org/plink/2.0/), [TensorQTL and its dependencies](https://github.com/broadinstitute/tensorqtl), [bcftools](http://samtools.github.io/bcftools/bcftools.html) and [vcftools](http://vcftools.sourceforge.net/index.html).

-**In case that you already performed the genotype imputation by Michigan Server and the preprocessment of the methylome by Alexandra Binder’s R package, you can jump to Step 2.2.**
+**In case that you already performed the genotype imputation by the Michigan Server and the preprocessing of the methylome by Alexandra Binder’s R package, you can jump to Step 2.2.**

 ## Step 1.
 Genotype data quality control